 Muscle Tension

 As women approach menopause, many will notice the onset of muscle tension.
-This is a common menopausal symptom that is a normal part of getting older; however, there are treatments that can help alleviate muscle tension related to menopause.
+While this symptom is a normal aspect of getting older, there are treatments that can help alleviate muscle tension related to menopause.

-hormonal imbalance is responsible for muscle tension prior to menopause.
-Continue reading to learn more about muscle tension, its causes, and treatment option.
+Women typically experience menopause and its accompanying hormone fluctuations between the ages of 45 and 55.
+This hormonal imbalance is typically responsible for muscle tension during the transition.
+Continue reading to learn more about muscle tension, its causes, and treatment options.

 About Muscle Tension

-Muscle tension is a menopausal symptom that is closely related to stress and anxiety.
-Muscle tension is the feeling that muscles are always tight or strained, sometimes to the point of frequent pain, or even persistent and ongoing pain.
-One can experience tension, pain or cramps in any of the body's muscles as a result of muscle tension.
-The common symptoms of muscle tension are listed on the right.
+Muscle tension is the feeling that muscles are always tight or strained, sometimes to the point of chronic pain.
+One can experience tension, pain, or cramps in any of the body's skeletal muscles as a result of muscle tension.
+The tension is closely related to stress and anxiety.
+The common symptoms of muscle tension are listed below.

 Continue reading to learn more about the causes of muscle tension.